 Investing

-Your employees may want to know how their money is invested.
-To show them how their pension fund is allocated, it’s helpful to know where employees can find the fund factsheets and key investor information documents of their pension funds.
-These can be requested from your workplace pension provider, but they may also be available from within your employees’ pension account.
-So, encouraging them to activate and log in to their accounts could be the simplest way for employees to find out more about their investments.
+To show them how their pension funds are invested, it’s good to know where you can find fund factsheets and key investor information documents related to their pension.
+These can be requested from your workplace pension provider, but they might also be available from within each individual’s pension account.
+Encouraging them to activate and log in to their accounts could be the simplest way for employees to find out more about their investments.

 These documents will offer a breakdown of the assets in which the pension fund is invested.
 This could include assets like company stocks, unit trusts, bonds, property and money market investments.
-These documents should also show how the fund has performed in the past, allowing investors to see if their investments have increased or decreased in value over time.
+They should also show how the fund has performed in the past, allowing investors to see if their investments have increased or decreased in value over time.
+But remember, past performance isn’t indicative of future performance.

 Withdrawals

-Employees might want to know how and when they can withdraw their money from their pension.
+Knowing how and when they can withdraw their money from their pension is likely to be another common question you might receive.
 The minimum age at which most pension savers can begin to access their pension – known as the normal minimum pension age (NMPA) – is 55.
 This is increasing to age 57 on 6 April 2028.2

 How your employees choose to draw on their pension pot will likely depend on their retirement plans.
 Here are some of the main types of benefit options:

-• Lump sum – As the name suggests, this option allows the retiree to take a series of lump sums from their pension pot as and when they need it.
+- Lump sum – as the name suggests, this option allows the retiree to take their pension as one large lump sum, or a series or lump sums when they need it.

-Clearly there’s no ‘one size fits all’ solution for your employees when it comes to deciding what to do with their workplace pension.
+Clearly there’s no ‘one size fits all’ solution when it comes to deciding how to access a workplace pension.
 Each of the options outlined above will have tax and cost implications.
 For example, employees should usually be able to withdraw a 25% lump sum of their pension tax-free, with the remaining amount subject to tax before they receive it.3 Different conditions may apply depending on the circumstance.
-If employees want in-depth detailed advice on their pension options, they may want to consult a qualified, regulated financial adviser.
-The MoneyHelper website could help them find a suitable adviser – there’s likely to be a charge for this advice.
+For in-depth, detailed advice on their pension options, we recommend consulting a qualified, regulated financial adviser.
+The MoneyHelper website has guidance on how to find a suitable adviser – there’s likely to be a cost for financial advice.

-It’s also vital to ensure your employees understand that the value of the money invested in their pension pot can fall as well as rise and isn’t guaranteed.
+It’s also vital to make sure your employees understand that the value of the money invested in their pension pot can fall as well as rise and isn’t guaranteed.
 They may get back less than they put in.
+You can point them to more detailed information on how workplace pensions work in our article, New job?
+Keep your workplace pensions in order.

 2. Is their pension on track?

-One way of helping employees think about what kind of retirement they may want is to encourage them to put together a written retirement plan.
-This plan could include considerations like a description of any debts they may want to address before retirement.
+One way of helping employees think about what kind of retirement they might want is to encourage them to put together a written retirement plan.
+This plan could include considerations such as laying out a description of any debts they want to address before retirement.
+Share our article, How to create a retirement plan, to get them started.

-There are also some general figures your employees may want to keep in mind when forecasting how much they may need to fund their desired lifestyle in retirement.
-You can point them to the Pensions and Lifetime Savings Association (PLSA) guide to retirement living standards.
+There are also some general figures they may want to keep in mind when forecasting how much they’ll need to fund their desired lifestyle in retirement.
+These can be found in the Pensions and Lifetime Savings Association (PLSA) guide to Retirement Living Standards.

-The guide suggests that retired couples living outside of London need an annual income of at least £30,600 to maintain a ‘moderate’ level of financial security and flexibility.
-This rises to £36,200 per year for couples in the capital.4 This information will help employees who want to know if their pension is on track to provide enough for a comfortable retirement.
-It’s worth noting that this research is from 2021, and so doesn’t take into consideration the current cost of living crisis.
-This could mean people may need more than this over time.
+The guide suggests that retired couples living outside of London need an annual income of at least £43,100 to maintain a ‘moderate’ level of financial security and flexibility.
+This rises to £44,900 per year for couples in the capital.4 This information will help those who want to know if their pension is on track to provide enough for a comfortable retirement.
+It’s worth noting that these figures have increased over time, meaning people could need even more in future.

-Those looking to better understand what certain choices now may mean further down the line can also create a loose forecast of their retirement income using a variety of free online tools, like MoneyHelper’s online pension calculator.
+Those looking to better understand what certain choices now could mean further down the line can also create a loose forecast of their retirement income using a variety of free online tools, like MoneyHelper’s online pension calculator.
 Some providers might offer their own forecasting tools – if we’re your provider, you can point scheme members to modelling tools within their online accounts.
-Of course, resources like these should never be viewed as a form of financial advice, particularly as they may be based on assumptions and not take into account factors like product charges and inflation.
+Of course, resources like these should never be viewed as a form of financial advice, particularly as they may be based on assumptions and/or don’t take into account factors like product charges and inflation.

 3. Should they combine their pension pots?